-Treatments for Broken Tooth at Hello Dental.
+Treatments for Broken Teeth at Hello Dental.

 A tooth breaks when it has been weakened by tooth decay, acids, cracks caused by a metal filling or overloading due to clenching or grinding.